alephgamma/RHCA-study-notes/1_EX447_study_notes.md

 - **json**: why the F not.
 - Tower inventory files are their own thing and just ignore CLI defined inventory file sections, groups and relative directories like  **group_vars** or **host_vars**?
 F you gentle reader.

-This magical variable only appears to work in **yml** files without vars sections
+There is a magical variable only appears to work in **yml** files without vars sections.
+There don't be any really clear examples...
 ```
 ansible_group_priority: 10
 ```